ember-learn/guides-source/guides/release/testing/index.md

 ### Ember CLI

-When we use [Ember CLI](https://ember-cli.com/generators-and-blueprints) to generate an Ember "object" (e.g. component, model, service), it will create a test file with a setup that correctly addresses our testing framework and the [type of test that we should write](../testing/different-types-of-tests).
+When you use [Ember CLI](https://ember-cli.com/generators-and-blueprints) to generate an Ember "object" (e.g. component, model, service), it will create a test file with a setup that correctly addresses your testing framework and the [type of test that you should write](../testing/different-types-of-tests).

-We can also use Ember CLI to create the test file separately from the object.
-For example, if we enter the following lines in the terminal,
+You can also use Ember CLI to create the test file separately from the object.
+For example, if you enter the following lines in the terminal,

 ```bash
 ember g model-test student